Marriage and Family Therapy (MFT Degree)

 - Complete the admission file by the deadline.

-Graduates with an Online MFT Degree can pursue careers as licensed marriage and family therapists, working in private practice, mental health clinics, hospitals, schools, or other healthcare settings.
+Graduates with an MFT degree can pursue careers as licensed marriage and family therapists, working in private practice, mental health clinics, hospitals, schools, or other healthcare settings.
 They can also work as counselors, therapists, or consultants, specializing in helping individuals and families with relationship and mental health issues.